ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 If you require more storage than the shared SOBRs offer, open an IBM Support ticket to order a new *dedicated* SOBR and request storage suitable to your backup infrastructure needs.
 For more information, see [Using a dedicated Scale-out Backup Repository with Veeam Backup](/docs/vmware-service?topic=vmware-service-veeam-adding-sobr).

+For more information, see [What is IBM Cloud Object Storage?](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage).

 When the new dedicated SOBR is available, use the Veeam self-service portal to create backup jobs and identify which VM instances from any virtual data center in the organization participate in the backup job.
 Those backups are stored in the organization SOBR.

 You can restore or delete backups in the Veeam self-service portal.
 All backups are deleted if a virtual organization is deleted.